Phone: (202) 296-5505 Email: info@winvale.com

 1. North American Industry Classification System (NAICS) Code

-Your NAICS Codes are a standard used by federal statistical agencies to classify business establishments for the collection, tabulation, presentation, and analysis of statistical data associated with the U.S. economy.
-They also help determine if you qualify as a small business.
-Through the Small Business Act, the Small Business Administration (SBA) established size standards for NAICS Codes so businesses can understand their designation and see relevant contracting opportunities for which they qualify.
+Your North American Industry Classification System (NAICS) Codes are a standard used by federal statistical agencies to classify business establishments for the collection, tabulation, presentation, and analysis of statistical data associated with the U.S. economy.
+In other words, your NAICS Code identifies your primary industry and helps the government collect data to help make future decisions.
+NAICS Codes are more than just a identifier, however.
+They also help you determine whether you qualify as a small business using NAICS size standards, and help you identify contracting opportunities that are relevant to your offerings.

 2. Contractor and Government Entity (CAGE) Code

 Your Contractor and Government Entity (CAGE) Code is a five-digit number that represents your company's physical address for General Service Administration (GSA) mailings, payments and administrative records.
-A vendor can’t do business through GSA without a CAGE code.
+CAGE Codes are assigned by the Department of Defense's Logistics Agency (DLA).
+Agencies may also use CAGE Codes to verify a security clearance or identify companies for a pre-award survey.
+A vendor can’t do business through GSA without a CAGE Code.

-The Industrial Funding Fee (IFF) covers GSA’s cost of operating the Federal Supply Schedules (FSS) program.
+A unique feature of the General Services Administration (GSA) is that it's self-funded and does not necessarily cease operations during a government shutdown.
+This is because the Industrial Funding Fee (IFF) covers GSA’s cost of operating the Federal Supply Schedules (FSS) program.
 This fee is a fixed percentage of reported sales (usually 0.75%) under GSA Schedule contracts that contractors pay quarterly.
 Quarterly IFF reporting and payments are due by the 30th day of January, April, July, and October.
+It's important you understand what a GSA sale is to properly calculate your IFF.

 Commercial Sales Practices (CSP) are used to determine your Most Favored Customer (MFC) by disclosing your pricing, terms, and conditions you offer to your commercial customers.
-GSA uses this information to negotiate a “fair and reasonable” discount.
+GSA uses this information to negotiate a “fair and reasonable” discount during the GSA Schedule offer process.
 Not all contractors are subject to CSP.
 Contractors who opt into Transactional Data Reporting (TDR) seen below do not have to disclose their MFC.

 Want to Learn More About Government Contracting?

 Whether you're a new or prospective contractor, or even a contracting veteran, there's always something new to learn in federal procurement.
-You might need to learn about the latest Multiple Award Schedule (MAS) Solicitation update, how to properly invoice the government, or how to effectively marker your solutions to government agencies.
+You might need to learn about the latest Multiple Award Schedule (MAS) Solicitation update, how to respond successfully to proposal opportunities, or how to effectively market your solutions to government agencies.
 Whatever it is, we are here to help guide you in the right direction.

 If you want the latest government contracting news and insights, or to educate yourself on more government industry terms, check out our blog and our monthly newsletter.
 If you have any questions about getting a GSA Schedule or maintaining your current GSA contract, please contact us below.
 New call-to-action